Andrew De Silva: 1991–1999: CDB

 Andrew De Silva formed CDB with Brad Pinto and Gary Pinto.
-Between 1991 to 1999, the group released two studio albums and won an ARIA Music Award.
+Between 1991 and 1999, the group released two studio albums and won an ARIA Music Award.
 They disbanded in 1999.

-2004-present: Solo career and Boom Crash Opera
+2004–present: Solo career and Boom Crash Opera

 In 2005, De Silva released his debut solo single, "Just Like Good Music", which peaked at number 33 on the ARIA Charts.

 In 2012, De Silva auditioned for and won season 6 of Australia's Got Talent.

 In 2013, Andrew De Silva was the support act for Mariah Carey at Etihad Stadium & Allphones Arena.

 In 2014, Andrew was presented with the Award for Media & Entertainment by the Sri Lankan Association of Australia.

 Also in 2014 at the Serendib awards, De Silva was presented with the Lifetime Achievement Award.

 De Silva was a judge for the Miss Sri Lanka Online contest in 2012.

-In September 2014, he released an EP Now That I Believe.
+In September 2014, he released the EP Now That I Believe.

 In 2016, Andrew De Silva was announced as the new lead singer of Australian group Boom Crash Opera.

-In November 2016, De Silva gathered some of Australia's finest musicians to create a "Purple Revolution: A Tribute To Prince" tour.
+In November 2016, De Silva gathered several Australian musicians to create a "Purple Revolution: A Tribute To Prince" tour.